t6nis/moodle-mod_mindmap/README.txt

+//10.06.2012 - version 2012061000
++adding access.php
 ------------------------------------------------------------------------------
 //17.05.2012 - version 2012032300
 +Fixed some errors when upgrading from 1.9 to 2.x.
 ------------------------------------------------------------------------------
 //13.01.2012 - version 2012011300
-//Contributor Tõnis Tartes
+//Contributor Tï¿½nis Tartes
 +Refactored code and added licences.
 ------------------------------------------------------------------------------
 //12.09.2011 - version 2011091200
-//Updated for moodle 2 - contributor Tõnis Tartes Everythings the same as the old one, except the backup & restore functionality.
+//Updated for moodle 2 - contributor Tï¿½nis Tartes
+Everythings the same as the old one, except the backup & restore functionality.
 +Fixed the editable box
 +Added a Description field